hindu-comm/weblogs/manasataramgini/2010/01/2010-01-17_brahmana-s-and-nastika-s.md

 the frequency with which the nAstika texts introduce statements that reduce the divergence between the substratum of the Astika and nAstika narratives (e.g. the role of the veda).
-In this regard we found a corrupt narrative in the ma\~njushriya-mUla-kalpa to be of interest, though puzzling.
+In this regard we found a corrupt narrative in the ma\~njushrIya-mUla-kalpa to be of interest, though puzzling.
 The MMK has a long section that is like the bhaviShyata purANa of the Astika-s, which “predicts” future events of kings and teachers.
 Certainly, I do not understand all of this narrative as it